-Mechanisms of sending money
+Mechanisms of Sending Money

 The Ministry of Finance receives the lists from the offices of the district commissioners.
-Since the list is in Bangla, then they translate this list into English and align a large part of this list with the database of the National Election Commission.
-Then these lists of the beneficiaries will be verified and evaluated further by the Ministry of Disaster Management and Relief, who will disburse this money to the mobile financial services providers (MFSs) only after being confirmed with the beneficiaries' national identity cards and bank accounts.
+Since the list is in Bangla, they translate this list into English and align a large part of this list with the database of the National Election Commission.
+Then these lists of the beneficiaries will be verified and evaluated further by the Ministry of Disaster Management and Relief, who will disburse this money to the MFS providers only after being confirmed with the beneficiaries' NID cards and bank accounts.
 Those beneficiaries who do not have access to the mobile phone or mobile banking account, will receive this money through bank account.
-Mobile financial services (MFSs) providers will then check this list through the verifications of national ID cards.
-After having this scrutiny, this allocated amount of BDT 2,500 is sent through the designated MFSs providers to each beneficiary household's account number (The Daily Star, 2020b) (The Business Standard, 2020c).
+MFS providers will then check this list through the verification of national ID cards.
+After having this scrutiny, this allocated amount of BDT 2,500 is sent through the designated MFS providers to each beneficiary household's account number (The Daily Star, 2020c; the Business Standard, 2020c).

-A number of mobile financial service (MFS) providers have been engaged in the distribution of cash amount to the beneficiary household.
+A number of MFS providers have been engaged in the distribution of cash amount to the beneficiary household.
 Among the targeted 50 lac families, Nagad, a joint scheme of the postal division and a private firm, will distribute cash to 17 lac households (amounts to BDT 425 crore).
-Another frontrunner bKash will distribute cash to 15 lac families (amounts to BDT 375 crore), Rocket will distribute to 10 lac (amounts to BDT 250 crore) and SureCash to the remaining 8 lacs (amounts to BDT 200 crore).
-(The Daily Star, 2020b) & (The Business Standard, 2020a).
+Another frontrunner, bKash will distribute cash to 15 lac families (amounts to BDT 375 crore).
+Rocket will distribute to 10 lac families (amounts to BDT 250 crore) and SureCash to the remaining 8 lac families (amounts to BDT 200 crore) (The Daily Star, 2020c; The Business Standard, 2020a).

-How the beneficiaries are selected?
+How the Beneficiaries are Selected?